leytilera/addonscript-spec/docs/schema/repository.md

 ### id

 This is the ID of the repository.
-It has to be unique to the AddonScript file.
+It MUST be unique in the [manifest](manifest.md).

 ### url